 Last thing about Rand’s story is Elza.
 She is an Aes Sedai sworn to Rand, but she is still Black Ajah.
 She has grown unusually protective of Rand recently.
 She apparently wants to ensure Rand gets to the Last Battle only so the Dark One can defeat him.
 Her Warder is also a darkfriend and likes killing.

 The rest of the events of this book center around Aes Sedai.
 Mainly Egwene and those in the White Tower.
 The last time we saw Egwene in earnest was at the end of book eight when she Travels to lay siege to Tar Valon.
 She is outside Tar Valon in this book and has only been there for about one week.
 The Hall with Egwene comes to a decision that they must form an alliance with the Black Tower.
-This stems from the fact that many Aes Sedai have forgotten.
-That circles are not limited to thirteen users when a man wielding saidin is included.
+This stems from a fact that many Aes Sedai have forgotten: that circles are not limited to thirteen users when a man wielding saidin is included.
 They all believe they must form an alliance so they can form circles large enough to combat whatever it was that destroyed Shadar Logoth.
 They all think it was the Forsaken using a weapon.
-We know it was Rand cleansing saidin, but no one else really does.
+We know it was Rand cleansing saidin, but no one else really knows this.
 Not even the Asha’man.
 All they know is that the taint is no longer there when they embrace the One Power.
 However, none of the Aes Sedai know that saidin is cleansed accept those who have bonded with them, which means only those in Rand’s party.

 We get an interesting dynamic here.
 The Hall in the White Tower came to the same conclusion as well about an alliance with the Black Tower, and for the same reason.
 One main difference being that Tarna, who recently replaced Alviarin as Keeper to Elaida (we will talk about that soon), suggests that the Red Ajah must be the ones to make the Asha’man their Warders since they have the experience of handling men who can channel.
 She suggests they make all the Asha’man Warders of the Red Ajah.
-A crazy concept considering the Red Ajah’s reputation of having no Warders and the realization they would all have to bond several Warders each in order to get all the Asha’man.
+A crazy concept considering the Red Ajah’s reputation of having no Warders and the realization they would all have to bond several Warders each in order to include all the Asha’man.
 I don’t think this will happen, but I do think that the Black Tower and White Tower will form an alliance no matter who is in the White Tower after Egwene and Elaida battle it out.
 I think the alliance will be mutual with Aes Sedai bonding Asha’man and vice versa since Logain already has bonded a few Aes Sedai.
 Perhaps it will be a new type of bond that is mutually exclusive.

 During the Hall’s meeting with Egwene present, Sheriam basically breaks down.
 She seems to be losing it.
 She was a strong character when she was the Mistress of Novices in the White Tower, but she has lost that strength and I think it is partially because she is being manipulated/tortured by a darkfriend, possibly Halima, because we saw her get attacked in a previous book while in the camp.
 Two Aes Sedai are killed in the camp as well and they learn that they died by saidin.
 We know Halima is a former male Forsaken reborn as a woman and can wield saidin, but no one else does so a hunt begins to find this murderer.